HotPotatoC/HotPotatoC/README.md

 ## Hello my name is Juan, Welcome! ✋

 - 😀 I am from Indonesia
-- 📖 Currently learning elixir
+- 📖 Currently focusing on college
 - 📫 You can contact me at juandotulung@gmail.com

 <!--START_SECTION:waka-->